KomodoPlatform/NotaryNodes/season4/candidates/gcharang/README.md

 - created two npm packages for accessing `komodod`'s RPC using browser and nodejs. https://github.com/gcharang/komodo-rpc-js , https://github.com/gcharang/node-komodo-rpc
 - a bot that auto bans impersonators of people with roles in our Discord server; it also has some commands to ban mass joining bots
 - a bridge between the newly launched Community Portal and our Discord server https://pipedream.com/@gcharang?tab=workflows
+- a website to display notary testnet's stats:  https://gcharang.github.io/notary-testnet-stats-2020/ (Source repo: https://github.com/gcharang/notary-testnet-stats-2020)
+- the script used to collect and save the notary testnet stats: https://github.com/gcharang/notary-stats
+- A cross-platform GUI prototype for all use cases that need the Komodo daemon running in the background: https://github.com/gcharang/komodo-electron-gui-prototype (In early stages of dev)

 I am also a KMDLabs Notary Node operator and participated in Documenting most of the Komodo tech like Smart Chain creation(various launch parameters), Antara modules, nSPV, dexp2p etc.,